darkawesome/blog/content/blog/quote.md

 And to make it show on my command line I used fcron and set up a cron job.
 This will run the script every 30 minutes, every hour, Monday through Friday, nine to five.
 As those are the times I'm usually on my linux machine.

-///Below is the code for the cron job :
+Below is the code for the cron job :

 ```bash
 */30 9-17 * * 1-5 quote